• beauty

 I've also worked with clients going through postpartum shedding or thyroid issues.
 We use extensions to help them feel like themselves while their hair recovers.
 It's a temporary fix that does wonders for confidence.

-Texture, Blending, and Florida Reality
+Texture, Blending, and Real Life

 Leave a comment